BurgerAndreas/equilibrium-forcefields/README.md

 - max out GPU memory via batch_size \
 Maybe, doesn't seem too important

-- [x] Try anderson and broyden solver (now: fixed_point_iter) \
+- [x] Try anderson and broyden solver (default: fixed_point_iter) \
-In theory should converge to the same fixed point, unless some methods do not find a fixed point within `f_max_iter`.
-Does not affect convergence in number of steps
+In theory, if all methods find a fixed point within `f_max_iter`, all should converge to the same fixed point.
+Then the method should not affect the error of the DEQ over number of steps.

 - [x] Only calculate the loss w.r.t energy \
 meas_force=False

 - Is the force gradient exact?
--> yes? (see dp_attention_transformer_md17.py).
-Does torch use deq grad for autodiff?
+-> If grad=1 (default), forces use approximate 1-step phantom grad from TorchDEQ for autodiff

 - think about fix point reuse (not sure if the MD dataset is temporally ordered.
 At least need to change shuffeling and batching in the dataloader)